 Most melanoma’s that are detected early are curable through wider excision of the cells surrounding the melanoma.
 Our most important measure, however, is prevention by minimising risk factors, regular skin surveillance (quarterly, 1st day of every season) for all - and closer surveillance of the high risk groups.
 Spread to regional lymph nodes will involve more radical surgery but is still associated with a good prospect of cure particularly if involvement is still microscopic.

-Not necessarily.
+Not necessarily, but it can be if not treated early.
 Most melanoma if diagnosed early and adequate surgery is performed will result in a cure.
 Some melanomas behave more aggressively either due to the biological properties of the cancer or as a result of late diagnosis.
 Additional treatment with radiotherapy, chemotherapy or immunotherapy has a small but very important role in management.
 Unfortunately melanoma still remains the most common form of cancer death in men and women under the age of 30 and men over the age of 50.